thumbnail image

 Our project will start in the City of Selma which already has a strong mural presence in the downtown area.
 We plan to build upon those existing efforts by painting murals in the neighborhoods that have been [economically] neglected, such as Selma's El Barrio.
 In each community we will 1) identify these neighborhoods, 2) develop relationships with key stakeholders, 3) organize, and 4) begin to execute mural(s) with the help of our community partners.
 The rural communities we are interested in beyond Selma are Fowler, Kingsburg, Parlier, Reedley, and Sanger.
 Together our goal is to create socially conscious and culturally relevant art that can become a focal point for a community conversation around racial justice and social & economic equity.

 In the aftermath of the unjust deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks, Elijah McClain and all the countless others who lost their lives due to police brutality and institutionalized racism we are in solidarity with the #blacklivesmovement and all of our communities that have been and continue to be oppressed.
+As community practitioners, we are committed to creating an organization that is guided by policies that authentically improve our Diversity, Equity, Inclusion, and Justice (JEDI) practices.
+We strive to be unapologetically anti-racist and will continue to listen and learn as we do our work to bring awareness about systemic racism in our rural communities.Current Mural Projects

 A Human Centered Approach

-Stakeholder Engagement
+1Stakeholder Engagement

 Reach out to rural communities in Fresno County who may be interested in a mural.

-Develop Partnerships
+2Develop Partnerships

 Develop relationships with key stakeholders and get buy-in for a socially conscious and culturally relevant mural.